Willyb15/Data-Science-Python/Week4/day7_intro_to_classes/classes_lecture.md

 * **Encapsulation** - The practice of hiding the inner workings of our class, and only exposing what is necessary to the outside world.
 This idea is effectively the same as the idea of **abstraction**, and allows users of our classes to only care about the what (i.e. what our class can do) and not the how (i.e. how our class does what it does).
 * **Polymorphism** - The provision of a single interface to entities of different types.
 This enables us to use a shared interface for similar classes while at the same time still allowing each class to have its own specialized behavior.

-While OOP does enjoy the benefits of the above design principles, it also kind of matches how we thing about the world.
+While OOP does enjoy the benefits of the above design principles, it also kind of matches how we think about the world.
 The world is composed of objects, where objects can be people, houses, cars, buildings, etc. These objects have some properties about them (i.e. they contain data), and they can do things (i.e. they have methods that can be applied).
 Object oriented programming approaches a programming problem by using objects that interact with each other, much like they do in the real world.

 ### Terminology